Client Warning Report

 Select the relevant option in the 'Risk Levels' search filter e.g. 'Red':

-If you wish to search for Warnings which have not been assigned a Risk Level, select '-' option in the search criteria:
+If you wish to search for Warnings that have not been assigned a Risk Level, select '-' option in the search criteria:

 If you wish to search for Clients who have specific Document Types e.g. Behaviour Support Plan, linked to a Warning, they may be selected here:

 N.B.
 The list of options to select from in this search filter corresponds to the list of Document Types configured in System Preferences.